Have Questions?

 Yes.
 Every student receives a tuition invoice via email two (2) weeks prior to the program start date and payment will be due (1) week later.
 Your selected payment schedule or financing option will NOT be reflected on your invoice.
 The invoice should reflect direct payments you previously made to Galvanize.
 If your invoice does not reflect any direct payments that you previously made, please contact bursar@galvanize.com.

 Sometimes.
-We permit students to use Third-Party Loans or Income Contingent Financing to pay a portion of their tuition; however, we do not permit students to simultaneously use Third-Party Loans and Income Contingent Financing.
+We permit students to use Third-Party Loans to pay a portion of their tuition; however, we do not permit students to simultaneously use more than one Third-Party Loan type.
 This policy exists to avoid unmanageable repayment obligations after completing the program.
-If you are financing any portion of your tuition through a Third-Party Loan or Income Contingent Financing, you should indicate this when completing the Method of Payment Certification Form.
+If you are financing any portion of your tuition through a Third-Party Loan you should indicate this when completing the Method of Payment Certification Form.

 The Tuition Refund Policy is state-specific and is stated in your Student Enrollment Agreement.

-• Galvanize offers a prorated Tuition Refund Policy in accordance with applicable law, the eligibility period and cutoff date for which is stated in your Student Enrollment Agreement
+• Galvanize offers a prorated Tuition Refund Policy in accordance with applicable law, the eligibility period and the cutoff date that is stated in your Student Enrollment Agreement

-• If you separate from a program before the refund cutoff date, you may be eligible for a pro-rated refund of tuition paid.
+• If you separate from a program before the refund cutoff date, you may be eligible for a prorated refund of tuition paid by you.

 • If you separate from a program after the refund cutoff date, there is no refund and Galvanize is entitled to retain 100% of the program tuition.